Making the transition from paper to electronic forms

 - Web based form submissions (support, helpdesk, etc.)

-A good eForm processing solution will simplify the task of moving paper-based forms into their electronic format, making it easy for business users and non‐programmers to create feature-rich electronic forms in a way that makes them familiar to the users of the existing paper forms.
+A good eForms processing solution will simplify the task of moving paper-based forms into their electronic format, making it easy for non‐programmers to create online forms in a graphical WYSIWYG web interface with drag-and-drop tools, templates and pre-built data connectors.

 Most forms require signatures to indicate that a specific person acknowledges or agrees to the contents of a given document.
-It’s one of the reasons why clients still persist with paper forms.
+To signify consent, a person can either provide a ‘wet’ ink signature on a paper form or electronically sign an online form.

-Electronic forms are accessed, completed and submitted through your web browser with no software to install or download.
+Electronic forms can be accessed, completed and submitted through a web browser with no software to install or download.

 Eliminate errors and improve data entry

 Routing paper forms from person to person within an organisation, sometimes across time zones and geographies, can take days – or weeks.
-Using eForms, data can be reviewed, commented on and approved in a fraction of the time.
+Using eForms, data can be reviewed, commented on and approved in seconds due to instant delivery.

-A good solution will offer digital signatures, multi-factor authentication, re-authentication, data encryption and an external audit log to record all events and actions.
+A good solution will offer digital signatures, multi-factor authentication, re-authentication, data encryption and an audit log to provide a record of every task performed and its result.

 Will paper forms ever be completely eradicated or is a hybrid solution the answer?

-Many organisations today are undergoing a complete digital transformation and are looking for efficient ways to collect and process information from their customers.
+Today, there is no doubt many organisations are undergoing a complete digital transformation and are looking for efficient ways to collect and process information from their customers and/or end-users.

-The ability to automate the collection of information using both paper and electronic forms and manage the onward processing of that information within a single solution makes a lot of sense for our customers.
+Consequently, the ability to automate manual processes and collect information using both paper and online forms as well as manage the onward processing of that information within a single solution makes a lot of sense.

 Are you seeking to offer end-users the option to complete forms online and route them?
-Contact us today for a free demonstration of our electronic forms software.
+Contact us today for a free demonstration of our eForms software.